 “You have a rebellious spirit!
 God will rightly punish you!”

 “You refuse to give your tithe?!
-How DARE you steal from God!
-You will MISS your blessing!”
+How dare you steal from God!
+You will miss out on your blessing!”

 “REPENT!
 GET BAPTIZED!
 IF YOU DON’T, YOU ARE GOING TO HELL, SINNER!”

 Have you ever been preached to like that?
 Maybe the man or woman can’t stand still.
 They run around all over the place, yelling at you like you’re a dog.
 Or maybe it’s the opposite, all is calm and quiet.
 You sit, stand up, sit, stand up, and you feel like a robot?
 There’s no real relationship with Jesus, just showing up in an effort to keep your spot in heaven?

 You get fed a steady diet of bodily movements, robes, and the placing-on-a-pedestal, a particular human who is “holier” than you?
 Maybe you’ve even experienced a church law which forces you to see a leader as “higher in God’s eyes” than everyone else, even you.